 IX.
 Conclusion: Crafting Your Payment Strategy for China

-Primary Method (Recommended): Set up Alipay and/or WeChat Pay with your linked international cards before your trip (see Articles 2 & 3).
+Primary Method (Recommended): Set up Alipay and/or WeChat Pay with your linked international cards before your trip, and check the separate guide to linking an international card.
 This will provide the most convenience and widest acceptance.

 Essential Backup 1: International Credit/Debit Cards: Carry at least two international cards (e.g., a Visa and a Mastercard from different banks).
 Use them where accepted (hotels, upscale establishments) and for ATM withdrawals.
 Inform your bank of your travel plans.

 Essential Backup 2: Cash (RMB): Always have a reasonable amount of Chinese Yuan on hand for smaller vendors, taxis, tips (if applicable), and as an ultimate fallback if digital methods fail.
-Obtain this through ATMs or currency exchange (see Article 1).
+Obtain this through ATMs or currency exchange, and see the Chinese Yuan cash and ATM guide for details.

 Situational Options: UnionPay cards (if you have one) are excellent.
 Prepaid travel cards can be considered if they suit your budgeting style, but understand their limitations.
 Other digital wallets like Apple Pay are highly unreliable as a primary method.